You have made the decision to use Vinyl cladding for your home, great choice!

 - TAKE MEASUREMENTS: Measure the height (ground to top), and length (side to side) in metres.
 The area to be clad with Mitten can be determined by measuring the height and width of the house.
 Start by choosing one side of the house to be clad.

 - MEASURE THE RECTANGULAR WALL TO BE CLAD: Do not include gables - yet.
 Windows and doors are not usually deducted.
 Including them provides an allowance for wastage.
-If the windows and doors are extremely large (garage doors, sliding doors etc), some deductions can be made but leave that part to us.
+If the windows and doors are large (garage doors, sliding doors etc), some deductions can be made but leave that part to us.
 Continue measuring and recording the remaining rectangular walls to be clad.

 - MEASURE AND RECORD ALL GABLE WALLS AS TRIANGLES: Include base length, and a perpendicular distance from base to peak (height).